boozinka/kb_network_automation/README.md

 5. Using a context manager and a 'ProcessPoolExecutor', complete the same task as Exercise 4.

-6. Using a context manager, the ProcessPoolExecutor, and the map() method, create a solution that executes "show ip arp" on all of the devices defined in my_devices.py. ***Note, the Juniper device will require "show arp" instead of "show ip arp" so your solution will have to properly account for this.
+6. Using a context manager, the ProcessPoolExecutor, and the map() method, create a solution that executes "show ip arp" on all of the devices defined in my_devices.py. ***Note***, the Juniper device will require "show arp" instead of "show ip arp" so your solution will have to properly account for this.

 -----------------------------------------------------------------------------------------